Alessandro Boccolini

-Alessandro Boccolini (born 14 July 1984) is an Italian football (soccer) goalkeeper.
+Alessandro Boccolini (born 14 July 1984) is an Italian football manager and former player, who played as a goalkeeper.

 He moved to Ascoli for the 2005-06 season, having previously being signed with Alessandria and Viterbese.
 He left the club in June 2007, after three appearances in two Serie A campaigns (one in 2005–06, two in 2006–07) as Ascoli's backup goalkeeper, and was announced by Serie C2 side Ivrea in September 2007 in a free transfer.
 He was then sold to F.C.
 Canavese, another Serie C2 team, during the January 2008 transfer window.
+He ended his playing career in 2015 and started coaching youth sides, moving afterwards to numerous Serie D teams.